 Choosing the right term

 “Fake news” has been variably used to refer to more or less every form of problematic, false, misleading, or partisan content.

-A 2017 paper by Tandoc at al. examined 34 academic articles using the term “fake news” between 2003 and 2017, showing that it has been used to refer to six different things: satire, parody, fabricated news, manipulated or misappropriated images or videos, advertising materials in the guise of genuine news report, and propaganda.
+A 2017 paper by Tandoc et al. examined 34 academic articles using the term “fake news” between 2003 and 2017, showing that it was used to refer to six different things: satire, parody, fabricated news, manipulated or misappropriated images or videos, advertising materials in the guise of genuine news report, and propaganda.

-The term “fake news” has thus been criticised for its lack of “definitional rigour”, and many chose not to use it, except between inverted commas.
+The term “fake news” has thus been criticised for its lack of “definitional rigour”, and many have chosen not to use it, except between inverted commas.
 A Handbook by UNESCO even put a strikethrough on it in its cover.

 According to Johan Farkas and Jannick Schou, “fake news” has become a “floating signifier” with at least three moments: a critique of digital capitalism, a critique of right-wing politics and media, and a critique of liberal and mainstream journalism.
 It is thus used as part of ideological battles to impose a specific viewpoint onto the world.

-There have been many attempts to find alternatives to the term and systematize the conceptual framework.
+There have been many attempts to find alternatives to the term and systematise the conceptual framework.

 Mark Verstraete, Derek E. Bambauer, and Jane R. Bambauer distinguish several types of “fake news” based on the motivation and on whether there is the intention to deceive readers (or not):